mpeylo/cmpossl/README.md

 Software that is based on earlier OpenSSL versions can make use of this library in order to use CMP and/or the HTTP client capabilities also with OpenSSL 1.x.

+## Support model

+The [maintainers](MAINTAINERS) offer two levels of support.
+* Community support is provided on a best-effort basis and can be requested via [issues](../../issues).
+* Paid professional support and consulting can be ordered from Siemens by reaching out to the maintainers.

+Contributions are appreciated in the form of [pull requests](../../pulls).

 ## Status

 In November 2023, the standardization of CMP version 3 was is completed.